cibr-jyu/meggie/README.rst

 User-friendly graphical interface to do analysis on EEG and MEG data.

-To develop:
+To develop in linux:

 1. install anaconda
-2. create a new isolated environment: conda create -n meggie-env python==2.7.14
+2. create a new isolated environment: conda create -n meggie-env-develop python==3.6.6
 3. activate the environment:
-   conda activate meggie-env
+   conda activate meggie-env-develop
 4. install dependencies:
-   pip install mne==0.15.2
-   pip install pysurfer
-   conda install pyqt==4.11.4
-   conda install pyface
-   conda install xlrd
-   conda install scikit-learn
-   conda install matplotlib
-   conda install mayavi
+   conda install -c conda-forge mne pip install nose
-5. "install" meggie as symlinks: for example: python /path/to/setup.py develop
+5. "install" meggie as symlinks: python setup.py develop
-6. run meggie in debug mode (error messages in console): for example: meggie debug
+6. run meggie in debug mode (error messages in console): meggie debug
 7. run tests:
-   for example: python setup.py nosetests
+   for example: python -m "nose"

 When installed with "develop", changes made to the code will be reflected when meggie is run

 To release conda-package (in root directory):
 1. Have following entry in .condarc:
    channels:
+     - https://conda.anaconda.org/conda-forge
      - defaults
-     - https://conda.anaconda.org/conda-forge
      - https://conda.anaconda.org/CIBR
 2. Build by:
    conda build .
 3. Copy created meggie package to for example anaconda.org cloud: anaconda upload ...
-4. newest version of meggie should now be installable with just: conda install -c cibr -conda-forge meggie
+4. newest version of meggie should now be installable with just: conda install -n meggie-env -c CIBR -c conda-forge meggie